 The Recertification Committee shall consist of a minimum of three (3) members appointed by the Executive Committee.
+Members of the Recertification Committee are eligible for re-appointment to one (1) following, additional term.
 The senior member of the Committee in terms of service shall serve as Chairperson, unless the Executive Committee decides otherwise.